Glasser's choice theory: Characteristics

 Choice theory suggests the existence of a "quality world."
 The idea of a "quality world" in choice theory has been compared to Jungian archetypes, but Glasser's acknowledgement of this connection is unclear.
 Some argue that Glasser's "quality world" and what Jung would call healthy archetypes share similarities.

 Our "quality world" images are our role models of an individual's "perfect" world of parents, relations, possessions, beliefs, etc. How each person's "quality world" is somewhat unusual, even in the same family of origin, is taken for granted.

 Starting from birth and continuing throughout our lives, each person places significant role models, significant possessions, and significant systems of belief (religion, cultural values, icons, etc.) into a mostly unconscious framework Glasser called our "quality world".
 The issue of negative role models and stereotypes is not extensively discussed in choice theory.

 Glasser also posits a "comparing place," where we compare and contrast our perceptions of people, places, and things immediately in front of us against ideal images (archetypes) of these in our quality world framework.
 Our subconscious pushes us towards calibrating—as best we can—our real-world experience with our quality world (archetypes).

 Behavior ("total behavior" in Glasser's terms) is made up of these four components: acting, thinking, feeling, and physiology.
 Glasser suggests we have considerable control or choice over the first two of these, yet little ability to directly choose the latter two as they are more deeply sub- and unconscious.
 These four components remain closely intertwined, and the choices we make in our thinking and acting will greatly affect our feelings and physiology.

-Glasser frequently emphasizes that failed or strained relationships with significant individuals can contribute to personal unhappiness. spouses, parents, children, friends, and colleagues.
+Glasser frequently emphasizes that failed or strained relationships with significant individuals such as spouses, parents, children, friends, and colleagues can contribute to personal unhappiness.

 The symptoms of unhappiness are widely variable and are often seen as mental illnesses.
 Glasser believed that "pleasure" and "happiness" are related but far from synonymous.
 Sex, for example, is a "pleasure" but may well be divorced from a "satisfactory relationship," which is a precondition for lasting "happiness" in life.
 Hence the intense focus on the improvement of relationships in counseling with choice theory—the "new reality therapy".
 Individuals who are familiar with both reality therapy and choice theory may have a preference for the latter, which is considered a more modern approach.

 According to choice theory, mental illness can be linked to personal unhappiness.
 Glasser champions how we are able to learn and choose alternate behaviors that result in greater personal satisfaction.
 Reality therapy is a choice theory-based counseling process focused on helping clients learn to make those self-optimizing choices.